luciferchase/luciferchase.github.io/_pages/chase-hospitals-features.md

 I have made a short video explaining all the features of this project.
 You can view it [here](https://youtu.be/Z7PExj_v-ZU) (and make sure to like the video :sparkling_heart:)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z7PExj_v-ZU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Every window/page has voice feedback so its litreally someone talking and explaining things as you click them.
+Every window/page has voice feedback so its literally someone talking and explaining things as you click them.

 # Connecting to Database